-Lynparza is a prescription drug approved by the Food and Drug Administration (FDA) to treat metastatic breast cancer.
-Lynparza may be prescribed in either hormone receptor-positive or -negative cases, depending on previous treatments and other specific factors.
-Lynparza is also referred to by its drug name, Olaparib.
+Lynparza is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat metastatic breast cancer.
+Lynparza may be prescribed for either hormone receptor-positive or -negative cases, depending on previous treatments and other specific factors.
+Lynparza is also referred to by its drug name, olaparib.

-Lynparza is a targeted therapy in a class of drugs called poly ADP-ribose polymerase (PARP) inhibitors.
-Lynparza is believed to work by preventing cancer cells from repairing themselves once damaged by chemotherapy.
+Lynparza is a targeted therapy in a class of drugs called poly (ADP-ribose) polymerase inhibitors, or PARP inhibitors.
+Lynparza is believed to work by preventing cancer cells from repairing themselves after they have been damaged by chemotherapy.

 How do I take it?